-And of course, the programmes of the European Capitals of Culture can include some specific types of support for your projects, initiatives, venues, festivals etc. Donostia / San Sebastian, EU Capital of culture 2016, has issued a call.
+And of course, the programmes of the European Capitals of Culture can include some specific types of support for your projects, initiatives, venues, festivals etc.

 2.3.4.
 Indirect ways to find partners and supporters

 To be in a network, either as an organisation or on an individual basis, may help you to connect with people from the sector you evolve in and to develop projects.